Choosing Your Piano

 The 'action' of a piano (the mechanism of keys, hammers and dampers) consists of over 5000 separate parts.
 Each note has 50-60 individual pieces of wood, felt, leather, metal (and maybe some plastic or even carbon fibre!) - which is a lot to go wrong!
 It's perhaps surprising that once set up correctly, and well looked after, they are very stable and reliable.
 But if neglected or abused there can be some very expensive repairs and adjustments to be done.

-You are welcome to come and try the selection of pianos we have in stock.
+You are welcome to contact us to view the pianos we have in stock.
 Be assured we do not believe in pressured selling - we will give you as much (or as little!) time and assistance as you want.
 We are enthusiastic about offering good quality pianos to enable you to make music and will be very happy to give any advice you may need to help you choose a suitable instrument.

 If you have any queries or comments, please contact us - we will be happy to help.